jyjnote/Data_visualization/README.md

 [Tableau Public 프로필](https://public.tableau.com/app/profile/.56658177/vizzes)
-# Chonnam National University's transfer admission data from 2019-2023 has been visualized for easy viewing at a glance.
+### Chonnam National University's transfer admission data from 2019-2023 has been visualized for easy viewing at a glance.
 All information can be easily viewed in the material.
+### For more detailed information, please click the above link.
 ![image](https://github.com/jyjnote/Data_visualization/assets/144209498/5a847249-7e8f-4af9-88a0-ce854afe1282)